chgeso/self-driving-car-p5-extended-kalman-filters/README.md

 ![alt text][image1]

-In this project, dataset2 result is also below the criterion.
+In this project, dataset2 result meets the criterion.

 ![alt text][image2]